JakeWharton/nopen/README.md

 Usage
 -----

-Java creates new types as open by default which is a dangerous default.
+Java creates new types as open by default which can be dangerous.
 This checker ensures that the intent to leave a class open is explicitly declared.

 ```java
 import com.jakewharton.nopen.annotation.Open;